-Try to get close to your subject you’re trying to photograph.
+Try to get close as you can to your photo subject.

-Centering can be very expected and not all that interesting to look at in a photo.
+Centering is generally expected and not all that interesting to look at in a photo.
 Off-centering your shots in a variety of ways will make your picture look more thought-provoking.

-Try to visualize a concept before you start shooting.
-Photography is like any other art that is shown by the execution of a solid plan and details are executed.
+Think of your concept before you start taking photos.
+Photography is like any other art form; the quality shows through when attention to detail and details are executed.

 By Gia Dragoi